 The live recordings of the Seventh and Eighth Symphonies have been praised by international publications such as Fanfare Magazine.
 In the January/February 2007 edition said: “Eduardo Chibás proves a thoroughly sympathetic and powerful interpreter of Anton Bruckner’s music.
 His vision is distinctly his own, but it rivals in quality those of legendary conductors whose names come up most often when we think of great interpreters of Bruckner, for example Furtwängler, Jochum, Karajan, Klemperer, Knappertsbusch, Tintner, and Wand.”

 In the most important web page dedicated to Anton Bruckner’s discography (www.abruckner.com), these recordings have been singled out as excellent interpretations.
 All of his recordings with the Venezuela Symphony Orchestra can be ordered from this web page, and are also on sale in Japan.
 Downloads of all his recordings can be purchased at www.furtwanglersound.com.
 Radio stations from countries such as the United States, Sweden, Israel, Cyprus, Holland among others, play the recordings of Chibás.

 In 2008, the Venezuelan newspaper El Universal put on sale a collection of 10 records of Eduardo Chibás and the Venezuela Symphony Orchestra with sales of almost 200,000 CD's.

 Eduardo Chibás was born in Havana, Cuba.
 He received a BS and MS in Applied Mathematics and Operations Research from Columbia University, New York.
 He lives in Venezuela since 1971.
-In 1976, he founded AW Nazca Saatchi & Saatchi, a renowned advertising agency of which he is currently its Chairman.
+In 1976, he founded the advertising agency AW Nazca Saatchi & Saatchi, today Eliaschev Saatchi & Saatchi.
 He is President of the Wagner Society of Venezuela.